-Khalaf examines posters, on the walls of the cities, where the new are glued on top of the old in a chaotic struggle between messages that being imposed on the passersbys.
-This series consist of ripped posters with corrosive layers, reflecting the chaos left behind.
+Khalaf examines posters on the walls of the cities where the new are glued on top of the old in a chaotic struggle between messages that are being imposed on the passersby.
+This series consists of ripped posters with corrosive layers, reflecting the chaos left behind.
 Elements of national symbols such as kuffiyeh are mixed with bottles of coke and images of martyrs with controversial commercial messages capitalizing on nationalistic feelings.
-In this sense, his second series that discusses billboards, is similar in its critical content, yet bigger in format attempting to create billboards representing the idol.
+In this sense, his second series that discusses billboards is similar in its critical content yet bigger in format, attempting to create billboards representing the idol.
 For example, he criticizes the advertisement of a football team who is named “Fida’i” (freedom fighter) and sponsored by a commercial company.
-The company strips the word from its sacredness attempting achieving promotion and better revenue, mixing patriotism with commercialism as part of the chaos that distinct this current era.
+The company strips the word from its sacredness, attempting to achieve promotion and better revenue, mixing patriotism with commercialism as part of the chaos that is distinct from this current era.

-Bashar Khalaf uses a variety of materials in this exhibition including wallpaper and Plexiglass.
-He experiments with the concepts of disappearance verses presence, and intimacy verses destruction bringing to the mind the daily scenery of destroyed houses, that leave behind remnants of colorful walls in the middle of rubble.
-He uses flower patterns, from the wallpaper that cover the walls, and turns them into wreathes that gradually disappear as if they are witnesses to the death of the houses and lives of their inhabitants.
-The disappearance and presence, take a different turn in his fourth series as he focuses on a fading masked man with kuffiyeh on his head, carved on plexiglass in series.
+Bashar Khalaf uses a variety of materials in this exhibition, including wallpaper and Plexiglass.
+He experiments with the concepts of disappearance versus presence and intimacy versus destruction, bringing to mind the daily scenery of destroyed houses that leave behind remnants of colorful walls in the middle of the rubble.
+He uses flower patterns from the wallpaper that cover the walls and turns them into wreaths that gradually disappear as if they are witnesses to the death of the houses and the lives of their inhabitants.
+The disappearance and presence take a different turn in his fourth series as he focuses on a fading masked man with kuffiyeh on his head, carved on plexiglass in series.
 The image was originally stenciled on walls in different cities.
 What is the meaning of writing on the walls at these times, when its easy to do so?
-How is this compared to writing on the walls at the times of Intifada, when people did it secretly risking their lives?
-Yet, for him the images on the walls in the past resonated with people longer even though they were forced to remove it at once, while the ones we see now don’t and they join the bold chaos in the streets and are part of the overall havoc.
+How is this compared to writing on the walls at the times of Intifada, when people did it secretly, risking their lives?
+Yet, for him, the images on the walls in the past resonated with people longer even though they were forced to remove it at once, while the ones we see now don’t, and they join the bold chaos in the streets and are part of the overall havoc.